dsouza-anush/playwright-mcp-heroku/README.md

-## Playwright MCP for Heroku
+## Heroku MCP Server - Playwright Web Browser

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/dsouza-anush/playwright-mcp-heroku)

 A Model Context Protocol (MCP) server that provides browser automation capabilities using [Playwright](https://playwright.dev).
-This server enables LLMs to interact with web pages through structured accessibility snapshots, bypassing the need for screenshots or visually-tuned models.
+This server enables AI models to interact with web pages through structured accessibility snapshots, bypassing the need for screenshots or visually-tuned models.

-This fork is adapted for easy deployment to Heroku and is compatible with [Heroku Inference](https://devcenter.heroku.com/articles/heroku-inference-working-with-mcp) for AI tools.
+This implementation is fully compatible with [Heroku Inference](https://devcenter.heroku.com/articles/heroku-inference-working-with-mcp) and can be used as a web browsing tool for your AI models.

 ### Key Features